NEC 2026 Release Date — When Your State Will Adopt the New Code

 NEC 2026 Release Date and Current Status

-The 2026 NEC is the 90th edition of the code, first published in 1897.
-You can purchase a softcover copy directly from the NFPA website for $126 for members or $158 for non-members as of this writing.
-A digital subscription through NFPA LiNK runs around $19.99 per month and gives you searchable, annotated access — which, for a document this dense, is genuinely worth it.
-The handbook edition, which includes commentary and explanatory material, runs closer to $299 in print.
+The 2026 NEC is the 90th edition of the code, dating back to the original 1897 publication.
+A softcover copy runs $126 for NFPA members or $158 for non-members — those are current prices, so confirm before you order.
+A digital subscription through NFPA LiNK is around $19.99 per month and gives you searchable, annotated access.
+For a document this dense, that’s honestly worth every cent.
+The handbook edition with commentary and explanatory material runs closer to $299 in print.

-The NFPA also offers a free 45-day preview window for new editions through their online portal, which most people don’t know about.
-If you just need to review specific articles before your state adopts, that’s the move.
+One thing most people don’t know: the NFPA offers a free 45-day preview window for new editions through their online portal.
+If you just need to review specific articles before your state formally adopts, that’s the move.
+Use it.

 Major Code Changes in the 2026 NEC